ilikeorangee/OS-Shell/README.md

 # OS-Shell

-Built an OS Shell based in C which is designed to support 5 commands which are defined below :
+Built an OS Shell based in C designed to support 5 commands which are defined below :

 * **help:** Displays all the commands
 * **quit:** Exits / terminates the shell with “Bye!”